 So where exactly would the World’s best golf trip be?
 What would it look like? and what might it cost?
 Perhaps the logical place to start are the well publicised world course rankings.

-||Royal County Down ||4|
+|Pine Valley||2||Royal County Down ||4|

 The question that Faraway Fairways were bound to ask however is whether it is logistically possible to play these lists in a single week, without turning the task into some kind of endurance competition?
-Once the dots are joined up as the crow flies, the American option is certainly feasible at about 266 miles.
-The crow would need to do a bit of swimming to get from Northern Ireland to Scotland, but otherwise travels a misleading 375 miles in a straight line.
+Once the dots are joined up as the crow flies, the American option is certainly feasible at about 675 miles with Oakmont included in a fairly logical sequential ‘string of pearls’.
+The same crow would need to do a bit of swimming to get from Northern Ireland to Scotland, but otherwise travels about 600 miles, albeit on a much more quirky route.
 Ultimately, the distance covered would look very similar for both assignment.
-Either burden is manageable, so we can’t really raise an objection against the American contender based on logistic practicality
+Either burden is manageable, so we can’t really raise an objection against the American contender based on logistic practicality.
 So the two options are still quite evenly matched.

 Now as a golf tour operator, Faraway Fairways have to ask the next question.
 It was the application of this filter that tipped the verdict.
 Is it possible to play all these courses in a week, as a visitor?

 The Crump Cup, played in late September, is the only day of the year that ordinary members of the public can view Pine Valley.
 Playing there requires an invitation from a member.
 Indeed, one member caused minor rancour when he requested that he invite a guest, a well-known US politician.
 Needless to say, the nomination didn’t meet with universal approval!.
 After due consideration, he was told he could, but, “if he takes just one Mulligan you’re out of here”.
 Presented with the ultimate risk and reward proposition, the nominating member duly rang back later that week explaining that his guest didn’t have the time after all.
 Well was he ever likely to jeopardise his membership on the integrity of a politician?